FAQs

 I missed the deadline.
 Can you look at my application?

-• Unfortunately the Zimbabwean National Committee is offered a very limited number of places each year, so we do not consider any applications that are received after the February deadline.
+Unfortunately, the Zimbabwe National Committee is offered a very limited number of places each year, for which we receive a high number of applications, so we do not consider any applications that are received after the February deadline.

 My parents are concerned that I won't be able to get into university if I don't do A-Levels.
 Should I apply?

-• UWC students complete the International Baccalaureate, a rigorous international diploma that is highly respected by the majority of rigorous tertiary institutions.
-UWC Zimbabwe candidates have gone on to study at Ivy League universities and highly selective Liberal Arts programmes in the USA, respected British and European institutions, top-ranked Canadian schools, South African universities, and the most selective Zimbabwean university programmes.
+UWC students complete the International Baccalaureate, a rigorous international diploma that is highly respected by the majority of rigorous tertiary institutions.
+UWC Zimbabwe candidates have gone on to study at Ivy League universities, highly selective Liberal Arts programmes in the USA, respected British and European institutions, top-ranked Canadian schools, South African universities, and the most selective Zimbabwean university programmes.

 I grew up in Malawi, but my parents are Zimbabwean, can I apply?